The First Dedicated Survey of Atmospheric Escape from Planets Orbiting F Stars: Discussion

 When $R_{o,H} \gg 1$, outflowing gas quickly expands radially away from the planet in nearly every direction, creating a large scale-height outflow that resembles a bubble \citep[see top panel of Figure~1 in][]{MacLeodOklopcic2025}.
 For $R_{o,H}\lesssim 1$, the Coriolis acceleration deviates the outflow before it can significantly expand around the planet, the outflow is then sheared into tidal tails by the differential rotation of the Keplerian orbits, resulting in a stream or tail-like outflow morphology \citep[see bottom panel of Figure~1 in][]{MacLeodOklopcic2025}.

 We use estimated outflow sound speeds from \citet{LinssenOklopcic2025} to compute $R_{o,H}$ for our survey targets (Figure~\ref{fig:stvsbub}) and find that all of them should have stream-like morphologies.
 If these planets have outflows sheared into tidal tails, there could be additional He$^*$ absorption outside of the nominal transit window that is undetectable in our Palomar/WIRC observations.
+If there is significant absorption outside of the transit window, this can potentially bias the excess absorption results towards smaller values or in the most severe cases, non-detections.
+Our 3D outflow predictions (Fig.~\ref{fig:stvsbub}) indicate that of our survey targets, WASP-103~b and WASP-12~b are most likely to have large extended tails of escaping planetary material that can lead and trail the planet.
+In fact, the $R_{o,H}$ values of these two survey targets are larger than WASP-121~b, where the escaping gas tail extends over approximately 60\% of the planet's orbit \citep{AllartCoulombe2025}.
+It is therefore possible that extended absorption during the baseline of our observations could be artificially lowering our He$^*$ transit depths for both planets.
+However, we note that for both WASP-121~b and HAT-P-32~b, the excess absorption signal was still easily detectable in single-night ground-based transit observations despite this self-subtraction \citep{CzeslaLampon2022,Czesla2024}.
+In the case of WASP-103~b, the baseline of our Palomar observations covered approximately 40\% of the planet's orbit.
+This suggests that in order to fully mask the predicted He$^*$ signal, this planet would need to host an optically thick gas torus similar to the one invoked to explain published non-detections of mass loss from WASP-12~b as discussed in \S\ref{sec:wasp12_discussion}.
 In the future, spectroscopically resolved observations with significant pre- and post-transit baseline could provide tighter constraints on the presence and extent of tail-like morphologies in these systems.
 Spectroscopic observations can also provide useful information on the kinematics of the outflow (from the line shifts) and the temperature of the outflow (from the line width), providing a more complete picture of the outflow dynamics.